grgbr/enbox/doc/glossary.rst

       expressed as positive integer (see |makedev(3)|)

    fs-minor
-      filesystem device file minor number identifying a specific instanace of a device and expressed as positive integer (see |makedev(3)|)
+      filesystem device file minor number identifying a specific instance of a device and expressed as positive integer (see |makedev(3)|)

    fs-mode